PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-bulk-actions.md

 ## What is Bulk action?

 Bulk action is action (e.g. Delete, Change status & etc) that can be performed on multiple entries in table.
-This is a common task when using Grid (e.g. Change status for multiple Orders in single action).
+This is a common task when using Grid (e.g. Delete multiple selected Suppliers with a single click).

 ## How to add Bulk actions to Grid?